Measuring Compliance of Consent Revocation on the Web: Methodology

 \subsubsection{Website selection}

-We used the top-200 domains from Tranco~\cite{tranco,trancolist} for analysing the interface of revocation options.
-161 domains were reachable while 39 domains did not display a webpage because they were either CDNs, were blocked or returned failures.
-We detected the CMP by decoding the {\tcs} returned by the {\tcfapi} following the methodology of Matte et al.~\cite{do_cookie_banners_respect} after accepting consent.
-We additionally detect the websites using OneTrust CMP by the presence of {\optanon} cookie, specific for this CMP.
-Of the 161 domains, 56 used TCF and/or OneTrust CMP (labeled ``with CMP''), which we could detect.
+We analyzed the revocation interface options on Tranco top-200 domains~\cite{tranco,trancolist}.
+158 domains were reachable while 42 did not display a webpage because they were either CDNs, blocked or returned failures.
+We detected CMPs by decoding the {\tcs} returned by {\tcfapi} following the methodology of Matte et al.~\cite{do_cookie_banners_respect}, after accepting consent.
+We detect the websites using OneTrust CMP by the presence of {\optanon} cookie, specific for this CMP.
+Of the 158 domains, 56 used TCF and/or OneTrust (labeled ``with CMP''), which we could detect.